iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 ********
 Download
 ********
-Currently, Vertiq Testing Tool is only available on Windows.
+Vertiq Testing Tool is available on Windows and Linux.
 You can download Vertiq Testing Tool on our `Support Page <https://www.vertiq.co/support>`_.